Build and install Gramine from source

 To build with

-, run meson --werror.To compile a patched version of GCC’s OpenMP library (
+-Werror, run meson --werror.To compile a patched version of GCC’s OpenMP library (

-), install GCC’s build prerequisites (see Common dependencies), and use meson -Dlibgomp=enabled.The patched version has significantly better performance under SGX (
+libgomp), install GCC’s build prerequisites (see Common dependencies), and use meson -Dlibgomp=enabled.The patched version has significantly better performance under SGX (

-library is disabled by default because it can take a long time: unfortunately, the only supported way of buildinglibgomp
+libgomplibrary is disabled by default because it can take a long time: unfortunately, the only supported way of buildinglibgompis as part of a complete GCC build.

 These instructions are only required for systems using Intel SGX that have not already created a signing key.